TanguyNa/gladys-shutdown/README.md

 #### Restart Gladys

 #### Sentences are automatically added by the hook as you can see in the brain :
-In french language : Eteinds-toi / Redémarre.
+In french language : Eteinds-toi / Redémarre
 In other languages : Shutdown / Reboot

 ####